Positive Words That Redirect Challenging Behaviour

 So What Is The Difference Between Negative and Positive Language?

 We know what positive words are, but let’s look at negative words.
-Negative words are anything that describes a child in a negative way or characterizes a negative behavior.
+Negative words are anything that describes a child in a negative way or characterizes a negative behaviour.
 “Aggressive, Fussy, Intense, Stubborn, Wild etc”.
-Children who demonstrate these behaviors actually have skills behind the behavior that we often don’t think about.
+Children who demonstrate these behaviours actually have skills behind the behaviour that we often don’t think about.
 Above you will find a list of possible replacements.
-See how negative behavior can describe something positive in a skill that you may not have thought about.
+See how negative behaviour can describe something positive in a skill that you may not have thought about.

 For example, you might be frustrated with a child that is always dreaming and not listening to you; “Off in their own world”.
 These children often have great imaginations, and their minds are busy creating stories and scenarios that we would not even know existed in their minds.